Chicago White Sox vs Detroit Tigers - August 06, 2019 Recap

 CLAIM

-The Tigers claimed right-hander David McKay off waivers from Seattle and optioned him to Toledo.
-He made his major league debut with the Mariners this season.
+The Tigers claimed right-hander David McKay off waivers from Seattle and optioned him to Triple-A Toledo.
+He made his major league debut with the Mariners this season, allowing four earned runs in seven innings.

 TRAINER'S ROOM

-White Sox: Chicago transferred LHP Manny Banuelos (left shoulder inflammation) to the 60-day injured list to make room for Santiago on the 40-man roster.
-Santiago's contract was purchased from Charlotte.

-Tigers: Detroit put INF Jeimer Candelario (left thumb sprain) on the 10-day injured list and recalled Lugo from Toledo.
+Tigers: Detroit put INF Jeimer Candelario (left thumb sprain) on the 10-day injured list and recalled INF Dawel Lugo from Toledo.
+Manager Ron Gardenhire did not sound optimistic about Candelario. ''His hand's not good,'' Gardenhire said. ''It's not broken or anything but he's definitely not going to be available.
+It's going to be a while.''

 UP NEXT

+White Sox: LHP Hector Santiago makes his White Sox debut in the second game of the doubleheader.
+Chicago purchased his contract from Triple-A Charlotte and transferred LHP Manny Banuelos to the 60-day injured list.

-White Sox: Ivan Nova (6-9) takes the mound in the series finale Wednesday.
+Tigers: RHP Drew VerHagen (1-2) takes the mound in the second game.

-Tigers: Tyler Alexander (0-2) makes the fifth start of his major league career.

 ---